Faith in action

 A woman in Australia is more likely to be killed in her own home by her male partner than anywhere else or by anyone else.
 On average, one woman is killed every week as a result of intimate partner violence.

-Currently this year, 64 women, 18 men and 11 children have lost their lives to domestic and family violence.
+Currently this year, 64 women, 18 men and 11 children have have had their lives taken by perpetrators of domestic and family violence.

 Together we mourn this tragic loss.